s3664099/Computer_Space_Games/readme.md

 you are in charge of a space mine, and you need to last ten years without either setting off a revolt or working the people too hard.
 There are a lot of mathematical calculations in this one, and it certainly looks quite difficult.

+**Space Rescue**
+You could say that this is a resource allocation game.
+You have to assign energy to reach a planet, taking into account the fact that there will be events along the way (randomly mind you).
+Upon reaching the planet you need to have enough energy left to make the landing, and to even get out of the craft.
+It is basically making certain calculations (if you know the calculations) to use enough to get there, and to land safely.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game